Florida Supreme Court Upholds Controversial Drug Law

 Prosecutors still must prove that a suspect knew that the drug in question was in their possession.
 So, if you are charged with possessing a controlled substance that you held unintentionally – which is not at all uncommon – you may be able to establish the affirmative defense available under the law.

 Because federal district court rulings are not binding in Florida, a comprehensive ruling still awaits review by the U.S. Supreme Court.
 In any case, if you are arrested or charged with drug possession, you need an experienced drug arrest attorney.
-Criminal defense lawyers with the Law Offices of Edwards & Mason Criminal Defense can help.
+Criminal defense lawyers with the Law Offices of Edwards & Jones Criminal Defense can help.
 Contact us at 877-377-7801 or via our online Quick Form.